-You need to show that your company or organization has the capacity and the ability to meet all deliverables from both an execution perspective but also meet all legal, safety, and quality obligations.
+You need to show that your company or organization has the capacity and the ability to meet all deliverables from an execution perspective and also meet all legal, safety, and quality obligations.

 You may need to provide solvency statements to prove that you can meet your financial commitments to your staff and contractors.

 |Be objective.
 It’s easy to start patting yourself on the back a little too much and try to convince the grant reviewers that you’re the best of the best.
 Try to avoid this trap and stay factual.||Go into too much detail.
 You don’t need to list all of your employees by name.
 Provide biographies of key staff (like the executive director) and just mention your total number of employees.|

 |Provide a backstory.
 When was the company/organization started and why?
 Try to connect your mission to that of the grantmaker as naturally as possible.||Stray from the point.
 This entire section should be formulated to make the point that you’re the best organization to get the funding, not anyone else.
 Don’t get too descriptive and forget about this fact.|

 One of the most important parts of the grant proposal structure is the problem statement.